fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/Logging.md

 ## If you are using jars

-To use a different framework than log4j, remove the slf4j-log4j12 jar from your classpath and fetch a different one here: http://www.slf4j.org/download.html
+To use a different framework than log4j, remove the `slf4j-log4j12-v.v.v.jar` from your classpath and fetch a different one from <http://www.slf4j.org/download.html>.

 ## If you are using maven